 Seed collection and propagation

 Collect seeds between January and December.
 Collect mature cones with obvious un-open valves.
 These will contain viable seeds.
 Mature cones can be hard to fine as very few are produced.
 Place cones in a tray and leave to dry until the valves open.
 Cones can be placed in the oven at low temperatures to achieve the same result.
 Place the dried cones in a bucket and shake to dislodge the seeds from the valves.
 Separate the seeds from the cone and store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 95%.
+Seed viability is usually high however, seed development in some area is very low.
 Seeds are non-dormant, viable seed should germinate readily without pre-treatment.

 |Location||No. of seeds|